danielaparker/jsoncons/doc/ref/csv/basic_csv_options.md

 Option|Reading|Writing
 ------|-------|----------
-field_delimiter|A delimiter character that indicates the end of a field.
-Default is `,`|Output field separator. subfield_delimiter|A delimiter character that indicates the end of a single value in a multi-valued field.
-Default is no multi-valued fields.|Output subfield separator quote_char|Quote character.
-Default is quote character "|Quote character. quote_escape_char|Character to escape quote character (by default the quote character is doubled).
-Default is quote character `"`.|Character to escape quote character quote_style|quote_style_type::all, quote_style_type::minimal, quote_style_type::none, or quote_style_type::nonnumeric.
-Default is quote_style_type::minimal|Quote style column_names|Use these column names when reading the file.|Use these column names when writing the file. header_lines|Number of header lines in the CSV text.
+line_delimiter|Not used.
+When reading, the parser accepts `\n`, `\r` and `\r\n`.|An end-of-line string that marks the end of a row.
+Default is \n. field_delimiter|A character that indicates the end of a field.
+Default is `,`.|Character to separate values. subfield_delimiter|A character that indicates the end of a single value in a multi-valued field.
+Default is no multi-valued fields.|Character to write between items in an array value. quote_char|A character to quote fields.
+Default is the double quote character `"`|A character to quote fields. quote_escape_char|A character to escape quote characters occuring inside quoted fields.
+The default is the double quote character (i.e. the quote character is doubled).|Character to escape quote characters occurring inside quoted fields. quote_style| |Indicates what [quote_style](quote_style_type.md) to use when quoting fields.
+Default is minimal. column_names|Use these column names when reading the file.|Write these column names to the header line. header_lines|Number of header lines in the CSV text.
 Defaults to 1 if assume_header is true, otherwise 0|
 assume_header|Assume first row in file is header, use field names to construct objects.
 Default is `false`.|
 ignore_empty_values|Do not read CSV fields that have empty values.
 Default is `false`.|